Small Business and Entrepreneurship Curriculum Development

 Nearly every community college in California provides coursework or program offerings to educate entrepreneurs and/or small business owners.
 Since Small Business and Entrepreneurship is not limited to one industry sector, the coursework and programs being developed can cross almost every discipline.

-The Small Business Sector collaborates with industry and education to improve and expand business and entrepreneurial curriculum.
+The Business and Entrepreneurship Sector collaborates with industry and education to improve and expand business and entrepreneurial curriculum.
 The end result is a job-ready workforce and entrepreneurial leaders to ensure California’s economic growth and global competitiveness.
 Here are resources and tools for our curriculum development partners.

 - EShip Educator Curriculum Resource Sharing Website - This website has been developed by the Small Business Sector of the Doing What MATTERS for Jobs and the Economy framework out of the California Community Colleges to be the entrepreneur curriculum resource where best practices and teaching tools are uploaded and shared by and for educators in California and across the country.